Acronym Monday: HTTP

 What about HTTPS?

-If you want to learn more about staying secure on the web, or if you want to learn about other acronyms on the web, head to our Facebook page or follow us on Twitter where we regularly post articles like this one.
-Visit our blog for a complete collection of all our Acronym Monday articles.
+If you found this article interesting and want to learn more about staying secure on the web or other web acronyms check out our blog archive for more informational articles as well as a complete collection of our Acronym Monday articles.